loomnetwork/plasma-indexer/README.md

 Plasma Indexer
 ===

-Sample code of EVM contract scanner and API
+Sample code of EVM contract events indexer and API

 ## Setup

 1. create a database for storing events, default name is `plasma-indexer`
-2. compile LoomStore scanner and Plasma indexer using the following command
+2. compile LoomStore indexer and Plasma API using the following command
 ```sh
 make deps
 make